 Paimpol is indeed the ideal Brittany port for the regatta and, having now found out how good it is, we should never have considered anywhere else.
 Although there are a lot of off-lying rocks and the channel dries at low water, the approach is well marked and well sheltered from the prevailing westerlies – making it much easier than it looks on the chart.
 The harbour has plenty of space, excellent facilities and is right in the centre of town, and even the Salle des Fêtes where we hold the regatta crew supper is on the quayside.
 The town authorities and harbourmaster could not be more helpful and the hospitality just gets better at each time the regatta goes there.
 Tout parfait!

-During all this time the starting port for the regatta in Britain has remained delightful Dartmouth and the Royal Dart Yacht Club have been the excellent host club there.
-And St Peter Port in Guernsey has always been a port of call where the Guernsey Yacht Club are our hosts.
+During all this time the starting port for the regatta in Britain has remained delightful Dartmouth where the Royal Dart Yacht Club have been the excellent host club.
+St Peter Port in Guernsey has been a port of call for past regattas, where the Guernsey Yacht Club have been our hosts.
 The Regatta used to finish in Guernsey, but in 2017 we sailed to Guernsey en route to Paimpol, a change that was well received.
 For a further change, the 2019 regatta is going to St Helier in Jersey en route to Paimpol.